Representation theory of Geigle-Lenzing complete intersections: Our Results on Geigle-Lenzing complete intersections

-The pair $(R,\L)$ has been widely studied in the classical case $d=1$ in representation theory.
-In this case, the above 3 classes are called domestic, tubular and wild.
+In the well-studied case of $d=1$, these 3 classes are called domestic, tubular and wild from a point of view of their representation type.

-The first aim of this paper is to study Cohen-Macaulay representations of GL complete intersection $(R,\L)$.
-We study the category $\CM^{\L}R$ of $\L$-graded (maximal) Cohen-Macaulay $R$-modules.
-Since $R$ is a complete intersection, $\CM^{\L}R$ forms a Frobenius category and the stable category $\underline{\CM}^{\L}R$ forms a triangulated category.
-By a classical result due to Buchweitz \cite{Bu}, we have the following basic property (see Theorem \ref{Buchweitz Eisenbud}): \begin{itemize} \item There exists a triangle equivalence $\DDD^{\L}_{\sg}(R)\simeq\underline{\CM}^{\L}R$, \end{itemize} where $\DDD^{\L}_{\sg}(R):=\DDD^{\bo}(\mod^{\L}R)/\KKK^{\bo}(\proj^{\L}R)$ is the singular derived category of $R$ \cite{O}.
-On the other hand, we show the following basic properties of $R$ as an $\L$-graded ring (see Defintion \ref{define L-isolated singularity}).
+The first aim of this paper is to study the category $\CM^{\L}R$ of $\L$-graded (maximal) Cohen-Macaulay $R$-modules for the GL complete intersection $(R,\L)$.
+Since $R$ is Gorenstein, $\CM^{\L}R$ forms a Frobenius category and the stable category $\underline{\CM}^{\L}R$ forms a triangulated category.
+By a classical result due to Buchweitz \cite{Bu}, we have the following basic property (see Theorem~\ref{Buchweitz Eisenbud}): \begin{itemize} \item There exists a triangle equivalence $\DDD^{\L}_{\sg}(R)\simeq\underline{\CM}^{\L}R$, \end{itemize} where $\DDD^{\L}_{\sg}(R):=\DDD^{\bo}(\mod^{\L}R)/\KKK^{\bo}(\proj^{\L}R)$ is the singularity category of $R$ \cite{O}.
+On the other hand, we show the following ring theoretic properties of $R$ as an $\L$-graded ring (see Defintion~\ref{define L-isolated singularity}).

-\begin{theorem}(Theorems \ref{L-factorial L-domain} and \ref{L-isolated singularity}) Any GL complete intersection $R$ is an $\L$-factorial $\L$-domain and has $\L$-isolated singularities. \end{theorem}
+\begin{theorem}[Theorems~\ref{L-factorial L-domain} and \ref{L-isolated singularity}] Any GL complete intersection $R$ is an $\L$-factorial $\L$-domain and has $\L$-isolated singularities. \end{theorem}

-As an application, we have the following basic property (see Theorem \ref{AR duality}): \begin{itemize} \item (\emph{Auslander-Reiten-Serre duality}) There exists a functorial isomorphism $\Hom_{\underline{\CM}^{\L}R}(X,Y)\simeq D\Hom_{\underline{\CM}^{\L}R}(Y,X(\w)[d])$ for any $X,Y\in\CM^{\L}R$. \end{itemize}
+As an application, we have the following basic property (see Theorem~\ref{AR duality}): \begin{itemize} \item (\emph{Auslander-Reiten-Serre duality}) There exists a functorial isomorphism $\Hom_{\underline{\CM}^{\L}R}(X,Y)\simeq D\Hom_{\underline{\CM}^{\L}R}(Y,X(\w)[d])$ for any $X,Y\in\CM^{\L}R$. \end{itemize}

+One of the powerful approaches to study a given triangulated category $\TT$ (e.g.\ $\underline{\CM}^{\L}R$) is to construct a triangle equivalence with the bounded derived category $\DDD^{\bo}(\mod A)$ of some finite dimensional $k$-algebra $A$, which one can study by using the well-studied methods in representation theory.
+This is equivalent to finding a tilting object in $\TT$ when $\TT$ is algebraic (e.g.\ $\underline{\CM}^{\L}R$).

-The notion of tilting objects (see Section \ref{section: triangulated category}) is important in representation theory since it is useful for controlling triangulated categories.
-It is a basic problem to study if a given triangulated category has a tilting object.
-Our first main result in this paper shows that this is always the case for the stable category $\underline{\CM}^{\L}R$:
+Our first main result in this paper shows that this is always possible for the case of the stable category $\underline{\CM}^{\L}R$: